 <img src="https://secure.leadforensics.com/133892.png" alt="" style="display:none;">

-Microsoft Power Apps, which is part of the Power Platform stack, was launched to allow organisations to quickly and easily create custom apps, regardless of your coding knowledge.
+Microsoft Power Apps, which is part of the Power Platform stack, was launched to allow organisations to create custom apps quickly and easily, regardless of coding knowledge.
 Power Apps allows users to drag and drop components to create apps.
 Not only does this remove the need for manual code and programming knowledge, but it also makes app development much faster and more convenient.

 There are two main types of apps that Power users can build - canvas and model-driven - and today, we’ll be explaining the differences between the two, benefits and more.